-A nominee is a person who shall become the shareholder of the OPC in case of death, disability of the original person to act as the sole shareholder of the OPC.
-The nominee should be an Indian citizen and should be residing in Indian.
+A nominee can be termed as a person who will or is likely to become the shareholder of the OPC in case of death, disability of the original person to act as the sole shareholder of the OPC.
+The nominee should be an Indian citizen, and also should be residing in India.

 3. Can a person incorporate more than one OPC’s?

 A person shall not be eligible to incorporate more than one OPC or become nominee in more than one OPC.

 4. Can the OPC be converted into any other type of company?

 An OPC can be converted into any other type of company (Except section 8 Company), but only after a period of two years from the date of incorporation of the OPC.